huggingface/huggingface_hub/docs/source/en/package_reference/environment_variables.md

 ### HF_HUB_DOWNLOAD_TIMEOUT

-Integer value to define get request timeout when fetching a file on the system level.
+Integer value to define the number of seconds to wait for server response when downloading a file.
+If the request times out, a TimeoutError is raised.
+Setting a higher value is beneficial on machine with a slow connection.
+A smaller value makes the process fail quicker in case of complete network outage.
+Default to 10s.

 ## Boolean values